🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 Sometimes it begins as a feeling.

-You notice yourself reacting more strongly than you expect.
+You notice yourself reacting more strongly than you want to.

 And at some point, you come across the idea of a shadow work journal.